-Article 72 The purpose of special needs education schools is to provide education equivalent to kindergarten, elementary school, junior high school, or high school towards persons with visual impairment, persons with hearing impairment, persons with intellectual disability, persons with physical disability, or persons with health impairment (this includes persons with constitutional weakness; the same applies hereinafter), and to bestow knowledge and skills necessary in order to overcome hardships in life or learning due to disabilities, and achieving independence.
+Article 72 The purpose of special needs education schools is to provide education equivalent to kindergarten, elementary school, junior high school, or high school towards persons with visual impairment, persons with hearing impairment, persons with intellectual disability, persons with physical disability, or persons with health impairment (this includes persons with constitutional weakness; the same applies below), and to bestow knowledge and skills necessary in order to overcome hardships in life or learning due to disabilities, and achieving independence.

-Article 73 Special needs education schools are to clarify what the relevant schools will provide of education towards the persons provided in the preceding Article, as provided by the Minister of Education, Culture, Sports, Science and Technology.
+Article 73 Special needs education schools are to clarify what education the relevant schools are going to provide to the persons specified in the preceding Article, as provided for by the Minister of Education, Culture, Sports, Science and Technology.